UVT-CTF/2025-Uni-Vs-Threats-CTF/Osint/Detective_School/README.md

 </details>

 ### Property Investigator
-Find the address of the condo (nr. and street), last name of the person living in the same block and the car's license plate.
+Find the address of the condo (nr. and street), last name of the mentioned person (living in the same building) and the mentioned car's license plate.
 Flag format: (for example, if the address is 55 Fifth Avenue, name is John S. Doe) `UVT{55-Fifth-Ave_Doe_ABC1234}`
 #### Flag
 <details>